Professional Skills (PGT) PSYCH5017

 ■ demonstrate an understanding of the range of professional skills required by psychological researchers.

-■ demonstrate the necessary skills in spoken presentations of research, writing for scientific publications.
+■ demonstrate the necessary skills in spoken presentations of research, writing for scientific publications and funding applications.

-■ identify the career options and funding opportunities available to psychological researchers.
+■ identify the career options, transferable skills and funding opportunities available to psychological researchers.

 ■ present their professional skills in appropriate forms such as CVs and Web home pages